 We’ve all been there.
-Senior colleagues, friends or your in-laws ask the dreaded question, ‘are we OK to travel with you?’.
+Colleagues, friends or your in-laws ask the dreaded question, ‘are we OK to travel with you?’.
 You begin to shudder at the thought of their reaction to the mass of crumbs, the loose change and dust that will greet them as they step in.
 Not to mention the fact that you only took the dog for a walk this morning and the nose marks on the windows, and paw prints on the seats, are testament to what a great time he had.
 As embarrassed as you may be, you can’t say no.

 Avoid the embarrassment and the unwanted costs of a professional valet by giving your car’s interior a thorough and professional looking clean, with our tips and advice.
 Here, we will cover how to clean car mats, what to use to clean car seats and upholstery and, naturally, our recommendation for the best car vacuum cleaner to make your cockpit sparkle.